flavios-teaching/scikit-learn-mooc/teaching/exercises_flavio.md

 1. use the `OneHotEncoder` for preprocessing
 2. assemble pipeline for `LogisticRegression`
 3. use cross-validation to check the generalization performance, also relative to the `OneHotEncoder`

+### Quiz M1.03: categorical and numerical variables (5 minutes in pairs; if time permits)[Flavio/Malte?]

+Select all true answers for each question

+**Q1: How are categorical variables represented?**
+- a) a categorical feature is only represented by non-numerical data
+- b) a categorical feature represents a finite number of values called categories
+- c) a categorical feature can either be represented by numerical or non-numerical values

+**Q2: An ordinal variable:**
+- a) is a categorical variable with a large number of different categories;
+- b) can be represented by integers or string labels;
+- c) is a categorical variable with a meaningful order.

+**Q3: One-hot encoding:**
+- a) encodes each column with string-labeled values into a single integer-coded column
+- b) transforms a numerical variable into a categorical variable
+- c) creates one additional column for each possible category
+- d) transforms string-labeled variables using a numerical representation

+**Q4: Assume we have a dataset where each line describes a company.
+Which of the following columns should be considered as a meaningful numerical feature to train a machine learning model to classify companies:**
+- a) the sector of activity ("construction", "retail", "energy", "insurance"...)
+- b) the phone number of the sales department
+- c) the number of employees
+- d) the profits of the last quarter
+- e) the post code of the head quarters

 # Selecting the best model